Reframe The Square

 Opportunity

-For the last project of our MA Studio I course we had an opportunity to create a design communication system for a business or organization of our choosing.
+How might we create a design communication system that brings cohesion and accessibility for a business or organization in the Pittsburgh area.
 Amongst all of the organizations that we considered for our project, we gravitated towards the Market square for its enormous potential as a community building space.
 The square, located in downtown Pittsburgh, brings to it over 200 thousand monthly visitors.
 It is a place to eat, shop, and enjoy the various events hosted there throughout the year.

 Design Research, Visual Design, Motion Design